HubBox Software Development Kit (SDK) Integration

 if (searchInput && searchInput.value) {

-// Optional: Pre-fill search if user entered postcode first or if you have user's location
+// Optional: Pre-fill search if the user has already entered a postcode

 }